OpenEvalProject/evals/manuscripts/elife-04251/v1/manuscript.md

 At this point, one could still argue that ZsGreen and GFP are different proteins and that differences other than the fraction of exposed cargo surface account for the difference in Importin-mediated particle-entry.
 In a next step, we therefore used one and the same cargo (an IBB-MBP-GFP-M9 fusion), and just varied the number of bound NTRs.
 This cargo includes two orthogonal nuclear import signals, the IBB-domain recruiting Importin β (Görlich et al., 1996) and the M9-domain conferring nuclear import by Transportin (Pollard et al., 1996).
 Figure 13B shows that neither Importin β nor Transportin alone were sufficient to ferry the cargo across the buffer-particle boundary.
 Yet, when present together on the same cargo molecule, the two importins synergised and mediated efficient influx and strong accumulation of the cargo in the interior of the particles (Figure 13B).

-Given that the
+Given that the Tetrahymena MacNup98A FG particles are particularly tight towards inert macromolecules, it is possible that they exaggerate the inhibitory effect of an exposed cargo domain on barrier-passage.
+This effect is, however, also evident (with somewhat shifted size limits) for particles from other Nup98 FG domains.
+S. cerevisiae Nup116 FG particles, for example, brightly accumulate NTF2 and the Importin β⋅IBB-Atto488 complex (Figure 14A).
+The accumulation was already weaker for the Importin β⋅IBB-GFP complex, while an Importin β⋅IBB-MBP-GFP complex got stuck at the particles' surface.
+The larger Importin β⋅IBB-ZsGreen complex (with its minimized exposed cargo surface) could again overcome the boundary and accumulated inside.
+Likewise, the IBB-MBP-GFP-M9 fusion accumulated inside the particles only when Importin β and Transportin were simultaneously bound to this cargo molecule (Figure 14B).

 ![Figure 14.](https://cdn.elifesciences.org/articles/04251/elife-04251-fig14-v1.jpg)

 **Figure 14.:** FG particles (with 5% Atto390-labeled tracer) were formed with 10 µM S. cerevisiae Nup116 FG domain.
-See Figure 13 and main text for additional information.DOI: http://dx.doi.org/10.7554/eLife.04251.019
+See Figure 13 and main text for additional information.

 Hence, the self-assembled FG phases very nicely recapitulate a key sorting criterion of authentic NPCs, namely that large cargoes require multiple NTRs and thus a good surface coverage by NTRs for an effective pore passage.
 In fact, the phenomenon of NTR-cooperation was originally observed with a very similar cargo, namely with an IBB-2xMBP-M9 fusion.
 This cargo bound well to NPCs in the presence of importin β alone, but rapidly traversed NPC only when both, Importin β as well as Transportin, had been recruited (Ribbeck and Görlich, 2002).
 Likewise, Tu et al., (2013) recently showed that a single Transportin molecule could confer efficient NPC targeting of a large M9-β-Gal fusion complex, but successful NPC barrier-passage required several Transportin molecules.
 These remarkable parallels indeed strongly suggest that the permselectivities of in vitro assembled Nup98 FG phases and authentic NPCs are governed by the same mechanistic principles and by functionally equivalent structures.

-## Perspectives
+### Perspectives

 We found that Nup98 FG domains assemble from (even dilute) aqueous solutions into very protein-rich phases that reject inert molecules ≥25 kDa in size, but at the same time allow influx of far larger NTR-complexes.
 They even reproduce the multi-NTR requirement for larger cargoes and recapitulate the kinetics of NPC passage.
 The most straightforward interpretation of these data is that such phases also assemble inside authentic NPCs and account for the permselectivity of nuclear pores, as previously predicted by the selective phase model.